BranchTaken/Hemlock/doc/design/effects_mutability.md

     mutability. `^m` is a subsidiary mutability parameter, whereas the primary mutability parameter `^t` is always the first type parameter (syntactically prefixing the type name), such that its absence and the absence of `&` indicates that the type is primarily immutable.
-  - `val f 'a ^t: a -> ^&t a`: The function produces an isolated value with parametric mutability.
+  - `f 'a ^t: a -> ^&t a`: The function produces an isolated value with parametric mutability.
 The value's mutability is either immutable or mutable as determined by type unification in the caller's context.
-  - `type 'a >e\rt: \&t a e`: Parametric type constrained to prohibit runtime system effects (for associated functions which have the `>e` effect) and to prohibit transitive mutability.
+  - `'a >e\rt: \&t a e`: Parametric type constrained to prohibit runtime system effects (for associated functions which have the `>e` effect) and to prohibit transitive mutability.

 # Static inference